Showing posts with label brain function. Show all posts

 4. Memory Card Matching Games

-These games involve flipping over cards to find matching pairs, which improves short-term memory and recall abilities.
+These games involve flipping cards to find matching pairs, which improves short-term memory and recall.

 • How it helps: Strengthens visual memory and focus.